Electric Angels

 Electric Angels was an American hard rock/glam metal band from Los Angeles that formed from the defunct pop group Candy featuring new singer Shane (Tommy Riggins/Shane Mansfield), guitarist Ryan Roxie (Ryan Rosowicz), and original Candy members bassist/songwriter Jonathan Daniel, and drummer John Schubert.
 The name Electric Angels was taken from an early Candy demo.
 After one year, the band relocated to New York City and were signed to Atlantic Records within five months.
 One of their first New York shows was opening up for the British band Dogs D'Amour and Mother Love Bone.

 The band was originally managed by guitarist Bruce Kulick of Kiss fame, who also produced a demo for the band.
-One of the band's original unreleased songs, "Put the 'EX' in Sex" had conveniently become the title of a later Kiss song.
+One of the band's early unreleased demos, "Put the 'EX' in Sex" had its title recycled for a later Kiss song.
 Jon Bon Jovi was a fan of the band.
-Bon Jovi's song, "Bed of Roses, Bed of Nails" was a tribute to the Angel's "True Love and Other Fairy Tales" which included the lyrics, "...our bed of roses has become a bed of nails".
+Bon Jovi's song, "Bed of Roses" borrowed lyrics from the Angel's "True Love and Other Fairy Tales" which included the lyrics, "...our bed of roses has become a bed of nails".
 A blond backstage at an Angels show at Club Bene in Sayerville, New Jersey said to Bon Jovi, "Oh my god, you look just like Jon Bon Jovi."
 Bon Jovi contributed an endorsement statement to the promotional tape for Atlantic Record's, "Electric Angels."

 Their self-titled debut was recorded in London in the autumn of 1989 by record producer Tony Visconti, and released in February 1990.
 They were reviewed favorably as a cross between The Replacements and Hanoi Rocks.
 "The Drinking Song" from the debut album had a long run as New Jersey's WSOU's (Seton Hall college) third most played song.
 The first single from their album, "Rattlesnake Kisses", featured actress Christina Applegate in the video.

 The band cited their musical influences including Kiss, The Ramones, The Replacements, Rick Springfield and George Jones and toured with New Jersey rockers Danger Danger, former Kiss guitarist Ace Frehley and Phoenix rockers Icon.
 Amongst the Angel's biggest fans are the Tattooed Angels, known for their lovely dispositions as well as sporting Electric Angels purple, red and black Coat of Arms tattoos.